Linuturk/drone/README.md

 ### Upgrades

 Drone does not currently offer an apt repository, to upgrade to a new verison supply `--extra-vars upgrade_drone=true` with your `ansible-playbook` run.

+### Restoring

+* `drone_mysql_backup` Set this variable to the file that contains a database dump, and the role will copy it to the remote server and attempt an import.

 ### Daemon